CodersCrew/coderscamp/packages/docs/src/workspaces/api.md

 #### Connect Command & Event by domain logic

 Domain logic is: how to react for certain user or external system action (command), based on info, which you have from past events.
-Extremely easy for testing, because it's output depends on the output.
+Extremely easy for testing, because its output depends on the input.
 No external dependencies and side effects.

 Domain Logic:
 1. Create a function with parameters: